fhtagnn/qmk_firmware/keyboards/kissboard/keymaps/puq/readme.md

 More special characters, dead keys, gimmicks.

 ### Known limitations
 Input of unicodes does not work with capslock active.
+Seems to be a QMK problem.
-The layout is mainly designed for relaxed typing, it might not be perfect for other tasks which require complex key combinations.
+The layout is mainly designed for relaxed typing, it might not be perfect for tasks which require complex key combinations or chording.

-¹ Unicodes up to 0xFFFF can be sent directly by USB keyboard to rooted Android devices.
-To enable it, editing the relevant *.kcm files on the device is mandatory.
-The space + alt entry must be complemented with 0xef00, a reserved unicode.
-It allows Android to recognize and translate raw unicode input.
-Tested with Samsung SM-P600 tablet with Android 5.5.1 and Sony smartphones.
-The controller should connect by OTG adapter.
-The free app “NulInputMethod” can be utilized to represent the USB keyboard.
-More info: https://android.stackexchange.com/questions/38405/how-to-insert-unicode-characters-by-their-hex-codes-using-usb-keyboard-on-ics

-² Use latest version of WinCompose https://github.com/SamHocevar/wincompose

 ### Credits
 Layout concept and QMK implementation by dassuan, mailto:wolf@inter-state.de